- Around 1 in 10 older people experience abuse every month.

 Scope of the problem

-Abuse of elderly people is an important public health problem.
-While there is little information regarding the extent of abuse in elderly populations, especially in developing countries, it is estimated that 4-6% of elderly people report significant abuse in the last month.
-However, older people are often afraid to report cases of abuse to family, friends, or to the authorities.
+Elder abuse is an important public health problem.
+While there is little information regarding the extent of abuse in elderly populations, especially in developing countries, it is estimated 1 in 10 older people experience abuse each month.
+This is likely to be an underestimation, as only 1 in 24 cases of elder abuse is reported, in part because older people are often afraid to report cases of abuse to family, friends, or to the authorities.
+Consequently, any prevalence rates are likely to be underestimated.

 Data on the extent of the problem in institutions such as hospitals, nursing homes and other long-term care facilities are scarce.
 A survey of nursing-home staff in the United States of America, however, suggests rates may be high: